-Program related investments
+Program related investments and allowance for credit losses

 GCF has program related investments in local entities.
-These investments include both loans that bear interest at rates from 1% to 3.25% at December 31, 2022 and 2021 and in limited ownership interests of various companies accounted for on the cost basis.
+These investments include both loans that bear interest at rates from 1% to 3.25% at December 31, 2023 and 2022 and in limited ownership interests of various companies accounted for on the cost basis.
 These amounts are expected to be returned to GCF at a later date.
+An allowance for credit losses is an estimate based upon loss history from similar loan funds utilized by other third parties, facts about the current financial condition of the debtor, forecasts of future operating results based upon current trends and macroeconomic factors.
+Credit quality is monitored through the timing of payments compared to payment terms and known facts regarding the financial condition of debtors.